2013 Toyota Prius Plug-in

 Acceleration and Power

-A 1.8-liter four-cylinder engine and electric motor that produce a combined 134 horsepower power the Prius Plug-in.
+The Prius Plug-in's 1.8-liter four-cylinder engine and electric motor produce a combined 134 horsepower.
 It also has an electronically-controlled CVT (continuously variable transmission).
 The EPA says the 2013 Prius Plug-in will achieve a combined fuel economy rating of 95 mpg equivalent on a fully-charged battery, and 51/49 mpg city/highway after the battery is depleted, which are very good ratings for the class.

 Test drivers agree that the Prius Plug-in is not meant to be powerful, but meant to conserve fuel.
 Reviewers say acceleration is lacking, especially when passing on the highway, and the gas engine is noisy.
 Most say the transition between electric and gas power can be jarring, though some think the transition is smooth.